unskript/Awesome-CloudOps-Automation/AWS/legos/aws_filter_unattached_ebs_volume/README.md

         region: Used to filter the volume for specific region.

 ## Lego Input
-This Lego takes take one input region.
+This Lego takes two inputs handle and region.

-## Lego Output
-Here is a sample output.

 ## See it in Action
 You can see this Lego in action following this link [unSkript Live](https://unskript.com)